I have set this page up to use as a file repository for questions and file posting that will allow me to get or provide help to others hobbyists.

 Loosen the set screws.
 Tighten the camera pretty well in the rings and rotate the camera while applying a little forward pressure in the direction that WON'T cause the

-by adjusting the tip/tilt plate with the collimation screws.
+spot next to the brightest spot.
+See marked image below.
 Don't forget to re-tighten (just snug) your set screws when done.
-No more star trails in the corner of your images!
+No more star trails in the corner of your images

 HAPPY COLLIMATING!!!!!!!!!!!!